nzaillian/twitter-mass-follow/README.md

 A Twitter mass-following script

 A dead simple little script to mass follow Twitter users whose account names match a given search term.
-Pleas don't use it for evil.
+Please don't use it for evil.

 You'll need to have API credentails to use the script.
 Go to https://dev.twitter.com and register an application (fictitious or otherwise).
 Make sure the application has read/write access.